Skip to main content

 Best Practices

-4. Timeouts - Implement request timeouts for reliability
+4. Timeouts - ureq 3.3 applies per-IP connection timeouts automatically; implement request-level timeouts for reliability

 5. Retries - Consider retry logic for transient failures